Gender pay gap

-However, we aren’t where we want to be.
+However, we are not where we want to be.
 Our gender pay gap reflects the growth in One Housing’s provision of care and support facilities.
-Most of our frontline support staff are predominately women.
+Most of our front line support staff are predominantly women.
 We know that other care providers report similar or higher gender pay gaps, demonstrating a national trend in this industry, rather than this being specific to us.

-We will continue to expand in the care sector and this is likely to continue to have an impact on our future gender pay gap negatively.
+We will continue to expand in the care sector and this is likely to continue to have a negative impact on our future gender pay gap.

 We pay the voluntary London Living Wage in three out of six boroughs in which we operate and we hope to offer this in other boroughs in the future.
 Similarly, we have identified training needs to support the career progression of care staff.

-We do have a steering group made up of colleagues to ensure meaningful discussions are held regarding equality, diversity and inclusion.
-This group will continue to meet to address the issues of female representation at more senior levels which reflects our workforce as a whole.
+We do have an internal steering group made up of colleagues to ensure meaningful discussions are held regarding equality, diversity and inclusion.
+This group will continue to meet to address the issues of female representation at more senior levels, which reflects our workforce as a whole.